Overview – Okavango Delta

 By Anthony Ham

-The Okavango Delta is one of Africa’s most famous destinations.
-There are several private reserves in the Delta, as well as Moremi Game Reserve.
-It offers a true wilderness experience, excellent wildlife viewing and stunning scenery.
-Walking safaris and mokoro (dugout canoe) trips are a great addition to the usual game drives.
+The Okavango Delta is one of Africa’s most sought-after safari destinations and it has few rivals when it comes to watching wildlife.
+The Delta consists of a mix of private and community concessions, as well as Moremi Game Reserve.
+Together they offer a true wilderness experience with world-class wildlife viewing and stunning scenery.
+Walking safaris and mokoro trips are a great addition to the game drives, which are a real Okavango specialty.

 Best Time To Go July to October (Best wildlife viewing)